jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-If you look back to the questions already mentioned they will share some characteristics.
+If you look back to the questions already mentioned, they will share some characteristics.

 <div class="example">